nokeeo/donald-pinckney.github.io/_posts/metal/2018-06-28-metal-intro-1.md

 var mtkView: MTKView!
 ```

-We will initialize this variable in the `viewDidLoad` function, so add this code to the `viewDidLoad` function, after the `super.viewDidLoad()` call:
+To initialize this variable in the `viewDidLoad` function add this code to the `viewDidLoad` function, after the `super.viewDidLoad()` call:

 ```Swift
 guard let mtkViewTemp = self.view as?
 MTKView else {